gin7018/network-peer-identifier/README.md

 # network-peer-identifier
-indentifies all peers of a node in a network
+identifies all peers of a node in a network